michaelsatumba/egg-timer-/README.md

 # egg-timer-
-project from iOS course by Angela Yu
+project from iOS course by Angela Yu: https://www.udemy.com/course/ios-13-app-development-bootcamp/

 This is a simple egg timer.